 Here, the SAS variable treat corresponds to α_i , the fixed effect in the model, while block corresponds to B_j , the random effect.
 One feature of proc mixed is the separation of fixed and random effects in the model - all fixed effects are placed in the model statement while random effects are included in the random statement.
-Thus, the model statement for the trapping data would be while the random statement is random block;
+Thus, the model statement for the trapping data would be model y = treat / ddfm=kr;

+while the random statement is

+random block;